Children's Comprehensive Bible Question Quiz

 a.
 It is estimated that Noah was over 480 years old when he built the Ark.

-There is nothing about how long he took to build the Ark.
+We don't know how long Noah took to build the Ark.

 The Bible states he was 600 years old when the flood came.